trustoverip/ghp-paper-creds/README.md

 - Credential
 - Pass

-The full GHP Blueprint, including a guide to terminology can be found here: [https://www.goodhealthpass.org/blueprint](https://www.goodhealthpass.org/blueprint).
-If you just want to dive in and look and code, JSON and [W3C Verifiable Credentials](https://www.w3.org/TR/vc-data-model/), go here: [https://github.com/trustoverip/ghp-paper-creds](https://github.com/trustoverip/ghp-paper-creds).
+The full GHP Blueprint, including a guide to terminology can be found [here](https://www.goodhealthpass.org/blueprint).
+If you just want to dive in and look and code, JSON and [W3C Verifiable Credentials](https://www.w3.org/TR/vc-data-model/), go [here](https://github.com/trustoverip/ghp-paper-creds).

 # The Recipe